Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-28-disaster-recovery-and-migrations/section-28.md

   - Transition to Cold storage (Never, Days, Weeks, Months, Years)
   - Retention Period (Always, Days, Weeks, Months, Years)

-  __AWS Backup Valut Lock__
+  __AWS Backup Vault Lock__
   * Enforce a WORM (Write Once Read Many) state for all the backups that you store in your AWS Backup Vault.
-  * Additional layer of defense to protect your backups againsts
+  * Additional layer of defense to protect your backups against
     - inadvertent or malicious delete operations
     - Updates that shorted or alter retention periods
   * Event the root user cannot delete backups when enabled